 Perhaps the argument about date nights isn’t whether to make them a priority or not, but to incorporate its benefits into your lives in whichever way you can—without the obligation, and with all the fun of reconnecting.

-Do you go on regular date nights or take them as they come?
-Are date nights necessary or over-rated?
+Do you take regular date nights or take them as they come?
+Are date nights for married couples necessary or over-rated?
 How are you able to spend alone time with your partner, if at all?

 Do you feel overwhelmed balancing the needs of your family and your role as a mom?
 Struggling to find the time to get everything done?
 Get organized with a FREE copy of my ebook, Time Management Strategies for the Overwhelmed Mom!